substrait-io/substrait/site/docs/types/type_classes.md

 ## User-Defined Types

 User-defined type classes can be created using a combination of pre-defined types.
 User-defined types are defined as part of [simple extensions](../extensions/index.md#simple-extensions).
 An extension can declare an arbitrary number of user defined extension types.
-Initially, user defined types must be simple types (although they can be constructed of a number of inner compound and simple types).

 A YAML example of an extension type is below: